CNelias/CategoricalTimeSeries.jl/docs/index.md

 The notion of autocorrelation function is formally not defined for a categorical time-series.
 Yet, it might be of interest to know how inter-dependent the values of the time-series are.
 Efforts have been made to generalize the concept of linear correlations to categorical time-series.
 This package implements several of these methods.

 ##Installation
-**CategoricalTimeSeries.jl** can be installed with
+The source code is available on [GitHub](https://github.com/johncwok/CategoricalTimeSeries.jl), otherwise, **CategoricalTimeSeries.jl** can be installed with
 ```Julia
 using Pkg